Gas Station (TypeScript)

 transactionBlock: sponsoredResponse?.txBytes,

-signature: [senderSig?.signature, sponsoredResponse?.signature],
+signature: [senderSig?.signature, sponsoredResponse?.signature]

 });